 Creating these assets can help you promote your white paper across different platforms and reach a diverse audience.

-It’s a complex and multifaceted process, requiring careful planning, research, writing, and design.
+Writing and designing a good white paper requires careful planning, research, writing, and design.

 You’ll likely work with many people and teams, such as a freelance writer or editor, internal stakeholders, and external consultants.